lab-v2/pyreason/docs/source/user_guide/pyreason_rules.rst

    `head <- body`, where the body can include predicates and optional bounds.

 2. **name** (str):
-   A name for the rule, which will appear in the rule trace.
+   A name for the rule, which will appear in the explainable rule trace.

 3. **infer_edges** (bool, optional):
-   Indicates whether new edges should be inferred when the rule is applied:
+   Indicates whether new edges should be inferred between the head variables when the rule is applied:

-   - If set to **True**, it will connect unconnected nodes and fire.
+   - If set to **True**, the rule will connect unconnected nodes when the body is satisfied.
-   - Else, set to **False**, it will fire **only** for nodes that are already connected (Default).
+   - Else, set to **False**, the rule will **only** apply for nodes that are already connected, i.e edges already present in the graph (Default).

 4. **set_static** (bool, optional):
    Indicates whether the atom in the head should be set as static after the rule is applied.
-This means the bounds of that atom will no longer change.
+This means the bounds of that atom will no longer change for the duration of the program.

-5. **immediate_rule** (bool, optional):
-   Indicates whether the rule is immediate.
-Immediate rules check for more applicable rules immediately after being applied.

-6. **custom_thresholds** (Union[None, list, dict]):
+5. **custom_thresholds** (None, list, or dict, optional):
    A list or dictionary of custom thresholds for the rule.
    If not specified, default thresholds for ANY will be used.
 It can either be:

-   - A list corresponding to each clause.
+   - A list of thresholds corresponding to each clause.
-   - A dictionary mapping clause indices to specific thresholds.
+   - A dictionary of thresholds mapping clause indices to specific thresholds.

 Important Notes on Rule Formating:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. The head of the rule is always on the left hand side of the rule.
 2. The body of the rule is always on the right hand side of the rule.
-3. You can include timestep in the rule by using the `<-timestep` body.
+3. You can include timestep in the rule by using the `<-timestep` body, if omitted, the rule will be applied with `timestep=0`.
-4. You can include multiple clauses in the rule by using the `<-timestep body1, body2, body3`.
+4. You can include multiple clauses in the rule by using the `<-timestep clause1, clause2, clause3`.
+If bounds are not specified, they default to `[1,1]`.
+5. A tilde `~` can be used to negate a clause in the body of the rule, or the head itself.

 Rule Structure